All About You (Hilary Duff song): Composition

 "All About You" is a folk pop and pop rock song.
-The song was written by Hilary Duff, Kristian Lundin, Savan Kotecha and Carl Falk.
+The song was written by Duff, Kristian Lundin, Savan Kotecha and Carl Falk.
 Its instrumentation consists of a banjo, handclaps, and the "heavy hand" of a drum, which according to Carolyn Menyes of Music Times, results in the song sounding like "a big ol' stomping party".
 Seventeen magazine's Kristin Harris found the song to sound like a mix of Taylor Swift, The Lumineers, and "old-school Hilary".
 Emily Blake of MTV News echoed the same thought, writing that the guitar-driven track starts out like a Lumineers or Mumford & Sons joint but noticing that it "builds into something far more peppy, poppy and, well, Hilary Duff."

 Lyrically, "All About You" incorporates romantic innuendos, with Duff talking about how hooked she is on her boyfriend, and she is willing to prove her true love for him by "turning the lights down" and going to action.
 "Think you're all about me / But I'm all about you," she sings.
 "Turn the lights down let me show you it's true / Get a lot of taste what I'm into."
 For Emily Blake, the song is about "that honeymoon-phase kind of love — the kind of feeling when you're addicted to thinking about someone new."
 Lucas Villa of AXS noted that "lyrically and vocally, Hilary shows a more mature side to herself on 'All About You'."